 Both the series are similar in the fact that a small group of humans must help some monsters, save their world while also trying to protect theirs.
 Using cards to help them battle and deafet the other player in the game.

 Move over, solitaire!
 Cardfight Vanguard is the card game that all the kids these days are playing.
 Using carefully prepared decks, players battle it out for fame and glory – the first to receive six damage points loses.
-After a bully takes Aichi's special card, he finds himself across the table from the legendary player Toshiki Kai.
-And though it's his first time playing the game, Aichi is determined to win...
+After a bully takes Aichi's special card, the boy learns Vanguard to win it back and finds himself inexplicably drawn into the sport.
+Now determined to prove his skills to himself, as well as to the legendary player Toshiki Kai, Aichi climbs the ranks of Vanguard, making new friends and challenging fierce competitors along the way.

 All Takato ever wanted was his very own Digimon; all Ruki ever wanted was a strong Digimon; and all Jen ever wanted was a partner Digimon.
 Their wish came true, but along with it a string of Digimon came to destroy the world and conquer it.
 This unlikely trio must now fight with their partner Digimon created from the mysterious blue card and stop the impending doom that is coming their way.
 Together with some other friends they explore the Digital Zone to find out what is happening, and to discover the mystery behind the D-Reaper.
 This is not just a regular digital monsters card game, because this time, the Digimon are real!